Skip to content

 Mission & Goals

 The Wuppertal Institute is an implementation-oriented research institute with roots in the German federal state of North Rhine-Westphalia and a global horizon.
 Together with our stakeholders, we shape transformation processes aimed at a future in which global warming is reduced to a tolerable level and Earth’s resources are managed in such a way that all of its inhabitants can enjoy a good life within the planetary boundaries.
 The research carried out by the Institute focuses on specific social problems with the aim of building a better understanding of change processes as well as generating target and system knowledge, thereby allowing the Institute to serve as a catalyst for transformation processes.
+Our institute primarily follows EU policies and funding programs related to climate, environment, and energy, as these are inherently linked to sustainable development.

 EU Legislative Interests